-One of the not so appropriate things my father would say during my childhood was, “Better out than in!”
+One of the not-so-appropriate things my father would say during my childhood was, “Better out than in!”
 In case you didn’t guess his reason, it had to do with bouts of flatulence.
 Not, “Excuse me.”
 No, “Begging your pardon.”
 It was, “Better out than in,” more times than not.
-Daddy may have said this with humor, but there are situations when, “Better out than in” could be considered sage advice.
+Daddy may have said this with humor, but there are situations when, “Better out than in,” could be considered sage advice.

 Suppressing Negative Emotions

-Not expressing negative emotions has been said to contribute to onset of various physical ailments.
+Not expressing negative emotions has been said to contribute to the onset of various physical ailments.
 “Bottling up” negative feelings and thoughts can cause a rise in stress levels and therefore raise the body’s production of cortisol.
 Cortisol is a steroid hormone that in critical situations such as a sprained ankle, serves as an anti-inflammatory.
 Inflammation is bad right?
 So, what’s so bad about cortisol if it gets rid of the dreaded inflammation?

 In small doses, cortisol helps the body repair itself.
 Yet, too much cortisol causes chemical changes that can lead to illnesses such as hypertension (high blood pressure) and the risk of diabetes due to spikes in blood sugar.
 Both hypertension and diabetes have been associated with heart disease.
 Cortisol has been shown to alter the immune system and negatively impact the digestive system as well.
 Too much cortisol over lengthy periods of time can impact a woman’s menstrual cycle, decrease sex drive, and increase bouts of anxiety and depression.

 In case you missed that last point, suppressed negative emotions, or denying you have them, may lead to anxiety and depression.
 Some choose to ignore emotions to avoid difficult conversations.
 Some are afraid that communicating their real feelings will cause conflict or create division in their relationships.
-I would argue that if you are not being authentic, you really aren’t in true relationship anyway.
+I would argue that if you are not being authentic, you really aren’t in a true relationship anyway.

-Being in an inauthentic relationship, not feeling comfortable putting your true self on display, impacts the self-esteem.
+Being in an inauthentic relationship, and not feeling comfortable putting your true self on display, impacts self-esteem.
 How depressing is that?
 What follows are ways to express your emotions in a healthy manner to avoid developing the stress-inflammation-cortisol-disease cycle.

 Healthy Expression of Emotions

 - Identify any avoidance tactics you’ve been using to minimize your anxiety?
-These may include avoiding people, places and situations that have been historically stressful.
+These may include avoiding people, places, and situations that have been historically stressful.

 - Name the negative emotions that are associated with these situations.
-For example, you feel disrespected by someone we will call Faye.
+For example, if you feel disrespected by someone we will call Faye.
 But to keep the peace you either avoid interacting with Faye or you plaster on a fake smile when you and Faye are in the same room.
 What are the different emotions associated with your “relationship” with Faye?